Uganda March 27-April 5, 2023

 The Kibiro settlement on Lake Albert has cultural and archeological significance.

-FORT PORTAL A clean and well-organised highland town surrounded by extensive tea plantations, a number of fine colonial buildings and a superb Rwenzori backdrop.
+FORT PORTAL A clean and well-organised highland town surrounded by extensive tea plantations, several fine colonial buildings and a superb Rwenzori backdrop.
 Bicycle in Fort Portal to the top of the world or Kyaninga Lodge.

 Lugard Monument.
 This consists of a male lion in the middle of a roundabout in Fort Portal.
-Lugard was Military Administrator of Uganda from 26 December 1890 to May 1892.
-While administering Uganda, he journeyed round the Rwenzori Mountains to Lake Edward, mapping a large area of the country.
+Lugard was the Military Administrator of Uganda from 26 December 1890 to May 1892.
+While administering Uganda, he journeyed around the Rwenzori Mountains to Lake Edward, mapping a large area of the country.

 Tooro Botanical Gardens.
 A lovely garden with indigenous trees, medicinal plants, flower beds and hedges.
 There is a nice trail system.
 The highlight may be all the birds.
 10,000US